Kelli's Blog - Sharing Insight and Experiences

 Next week I will discuss: shame and guilt associated to involuntary arousal.

-Other posts by Dr. Kelli Palfy
+Author: Dr. Kelli Palfy

 I medically retired from the RCMP with just over 13 years of field experience in 2009 (Reg #45004, HQ 1112) and began the journey of pursuing my doctorate degree.
 I am now a registered psychologist, running a private practice in Edmonton, AB.
 I have a strong interest in working with trauma related issues, specifically adult male survivors of sexual abuse.